-Treasury management is concerned with keeping sufficient but not excessive cash available to meet the Authority's spending needs, while managing the risks involved.
+Treasury management is concerned with keeping sufficient, but not excessive, cash available to meet the Authority's spending needs, while managing the risks involved.
 Surplus cash is invested until required, while a shortage of cash will be met by borrowing, to avoid excessive credit balances or overdrafts in the bank current account.
-The Authority is typically cash rich in the short-term as revenue income is received before it is spent.
+The Authority is typically cash rich in the short-term as grant income is received before it is spent.

-As at 31 December 2020, the Authority had no borrowing and £187.5m treasury investments at an average rate of 0.31%
+As at 31 December $\frac{2021}{1}$, the Authority had no borrowing and $\frac{2345.6m}{1}$ treasury investments at an average rate of 0.12%

-Borrowing strategy: The Authority's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
-These objectives are often conflicting, and the Authority therefore seeks to strike a balance between cheap short-term loans (currently available at around 0.10%) and long-term fixed rate loans where the future cost is known but higher (currently 1.5 to 2.5%).
+Borrowing strategy: The Authority's main objectives when borrowing would be to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
+These objectives are often conflicting, and the Authority would therefore seek to strike a balance between cheap short-term loans (currently available at around 0.10%) and long-term fixed rate loans where the future cost is known but higher (currently 1.5 to 2.5%).